 Notice of any such meeting need not be given to any Board Member who submits a signed waiver of notice for filing with the minutes or corporate records of such meeting, or who participates in a meeting without protesting, prior thereto or at its commencement, the lack of notice to him/her.

-The Chair may call a meeting on less than 10 business days’ notice if in their opinion acting reasonably there exists exceptional circumstances requiring a Board meeting to be held on short notice provided however that the minimum notice that must be provided to Board members is two business days.
+The Chair may call a meeting on less than 10 business days’ notice if in their reasonable opinion there exist exceptional circumstances requiring a Board meeting to be held on short notice; provided however that the minimum notice that must be provided to Board members is two business days.

 Quorum